slabban/slabban.github.io/index.md

 [![IBB_Quarter_Scale](https://res.cloudinary.com/marcomontalbano/image/upload/v1608022524/video_to_markdown/images/youtube--Y56XGTr2FhU-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=Y56XGTr2FhU&feature=youtu.be "IBB_Quarter_Scale")

-This experience deserves a higher slot in my portfolio as it has been instrumental to my foundation as a professional and an engineer; however, due to a signed NDA and a deep reverence for my ex-boss and mentor, Paul Angott, I will just use this section to reflect on the valuable experiences that I gained in my time as a Controls Engineer Intern.
+This experience deserves a higher slot in my portfolio as it has been instrumental to my foundation as a professional and an engineer; however, due to a signed NDA, I will just use this section to reflect on my achievements as a Procurement & Controls Engineer Intern.

-I initally began my journey at Innovative Billboards as a Procurment Engineer Intern, where I was tasked with locating and contacting vendors locally and overseas to form long term relationships and purchase a variety of mechanical and electrical products that were needed for the Billboard in a Box quarter scale prototype shown in the video above, ranging from steel tubes and acrylic panels all the way a single phase step down transformer.
+I initally began my journey at Innovative Billboards as a Procurment Engineer Intern, where I was tasked with locating and contacting vendors locally and overseas to form long term relationships and purchase a variety of mechanical and electrical products that were needed for the Billboard in a Box quarter scale prototype shown in the video above, ranging from steel tubes and acrylic panels all the way to a single phase step down transformer.
-I quickly established myself in this role due to my ability to communicate clearly and concisely to my colleagues and suppliers while quickly mastering each product's properties and standards to guide the project towards economoic and robust solutions; essentially, I was responsible for every purchase that made the prototype successful.

-I also played a primary role in managing logistics of delivering the prototype to Innovative Billboards' local facility
+I quickly established myself in this role due to my ability to communicate clearly and concisely to my colleagues and suppliers while quickly mastering each product's properties and standards to guide the project towards economoic and robust solutions; essentially, I was responsible for every purchase that made the prototype successful and played a primary role in managing the logistics of delivering the prototype to Innovative Billboards' local facility.

 <img src="/images/ibb_motorwork.png?raw=true" />

+Pressure forms diamonds, and we were under a lot of pressure, with two weeks to prepare for our initial investor meeting, we had to transform the structural skeleton of the billboard into the the electo-mechanical product seen in the video above.
+I took charge of routing and harnessing High Voltage breaker box, Delta motor drives, ABB AC induction motors in addition to the Low - Voltage box comprising of (Programmable Logic PLC of the billboard prototype and took the lead for on-site installation and safety management of these systems, which was successfully presented at stakeholder meetings.

 [Return to TOP](#TOP)